 Corporate Governance for the 21st Century: Initial Report and Readings sets out both radical and ‘coping’ models for large company governance in today’s business and geopolitical environment.
 It is meant as a conversation starter, a catalyst for discussion about the governance of modern firms.

-The 2019 Financial Services Leadership Summit (FSLS) will take place in October in Washington, DC.
-Directors and senior executives from among the largest banks and insurers globally, fintech executives, regulators, policymakers, and other subject matter experts will convene for discussions focused on the resilience of the financial system in light of evolving risks to markets, business models, and technology, and the potential policy responses.
+The 2019 Financial Services Leadership Summit (FSLS) took place in October in Washington, DC.
+Directors and senior executives from among the largest banks and insurers globally, fintech executives, regulators, policymakers, and other subject matter experts convened for discussions focused on the resilience of the financial system in light of evolving risks to markets, business models, and technology, and the potential policy responses.

 Ten years after the global financial crisis, the financial services business has changed.
 Large institutions have shored up capital and liquidity, new rules have been implemented, and supervision has tightened.
 Business models have also changed, and new models are emerging, as incumbents and fintechs adopt advanced technologies and tech companies wade into financial services.
 Now, financial services leaders are considering what might cause a future crisis and how prepared individual institutions and the system are to emerging sources of risk.

-Key takeaways from the discussion in San Francisco in April of this year can be found here
+Key takeaways from the discussion in London in September can be found here

 In May 2019, Tapestry and members and liaisons of the multistakeholder Steering Committee (SC), which oversees the progress of the diagnostic quality assurance pilot, met to discuss the pilot’s results.
 Since its launch in 2016, the pilot has aimed to create a process to compare the performance of molecular diagnostic tests that are used for selection of targeted therapies, using a test case of a next generation sequencing (NGS) diagnostic for a specific targeted cancer treatment.
 Earlier this year, 18 volunteer laboratories returned data to the pilot’s technical implementation team at the College of American Pathologists, marking an end to the pilot testing phase.
 The data compared performance of laboratories’ validated tests with specifications set by an FDA-approved companion diagnostic (CDx).